-For example if you are having a holiday in Turkey, don’t presume you can access all the same web sites that you do from Florida.
+For example if you are having a holiday in Turkey, don’t presume you can access all the same web sites that you do from the US.

 Many sites particularly media sites restrict access to US visitors, blocking any IP addresses from outside the country.
 In addition you’ll also find that countries like Turkey heavily filter the internet too, often restricting sites like Twitter and Facebook to anyone inside the country.

-So on the whole privacy and freedom – these are why many of us use either a proxy or VPN everyday.
+So on the whole privacy and freedom – these are why many of us use either a US proxy or VPN everyday.
 So what’s the difference between these two technologies and which one should I use.
-Both perform basically the same function but in very different ways, which ultimately will define which is best for you.
+Both perform basically the same function and can give you US IP addresses but in very different ways, which ultimately will define which is best for you.

 A proxy is a computer that acts as an intermediary between you an the websites you visit.
 When you use a proxy, the traffic will appear to come from it’s IP address not yours.
 This is why people will use a US proxy to access US only resources, a UK proxy to access the BBC and so on.